Clemapfel/Mousetrap.jl/README.md

 # Mousetrap

 Mousetrap is a GUI library for Julia.
-It, and its [C++-component of the same name](https://github.com/clemapfel/mousetrap), fully wrap [GTK4](https://docs.gtk.org/gtk4/), *vastly* simplifying its interface to improve ease-of-use without sacrificing flexibility.
+It, and its [C++-component of the same name](https://github.com/clemapfel/mousetrap), fully wrap [GTK4](https://docs.gtk.org/gtk4/) (which is written in C), *vastly* simplifying its interface to improve ease-of-use without sacrificing flexibility.

 It aims to give developers of all skill levels the tools to start creating complex GUI applications with little effort.